nidhig-dev/SBA_319_MongoDb/README.md

 - ✅Create DELETE routes for data, as appropriate, using appropriate delete commands to remove data from the database.
 At least one data collection should allow for client deletion via a DELETE request.
 - ✅Include sensible indexes for any and all fields that are queried frequently.
 For fields that may have a high write-to-read ratio, you may forgo indexes for performance considerations.
 Make comments of this where applicable.
 - ✅Include sensible MongoDB data validation rules for at least one data collection.
 Note: this may be accomplished in a number of ways.
 If you choose to perform this task outside of your application's code, you must include a way to test the validation within the application's routes.
-This can be as simple as providing a POST route that attempt
+This can be as simple as providing a POST route that attempts to create an invalid document and displays the resulting error.
 - ✅Populate your application's collections with sample data illustrating the use case of the collections.
 You must include at least five sample documents per collection.
 Note: Double-check this requirement before submission.
 Testing your delete routes may leave you under the requirement.
 To be safe, populate your collections with sample data well above the requirement (we recommend 10-20 documents).
 - ✅Utilize reasonable code organization practices.